 Prerequisites

-Although there are several types of OLED displays available in the market the one which we will be using is the SSD1306 0.96-inch OLED display.
-The main component of all different types of OLED displays is an SSD1306 controller which uses I2C or SPI protocol to communicate with the microcontrollers.
-The OLED displays can vary in size, color, and shape but primarily programmed in a similar way.
+Although several types of OLED displays are available in the market, we will be using the SSD1306 0.96-inch OLED display module.
+The core component driving all these displays is the SSD1306 controller IC, which communicates with microcontrollers over the I2C or SPI protocol.
+OLED displays vary in size, color (monochrome, blue, yellow, or dual-color), and shape, but they are programmed in a similar way.

-Below you can see the pinout of this OLED Display.
+Below you can see the pinout of the OLED display.

 SSD1306 OLED Pinout